snickell/universal/README.md

 What elements should the "application" have?
 What buttons?
 What features?
 Talk to it.

 Unlike "LLMs writing code", there's no "hidden rats nest of code" for the LLM or human to get twisted up in.
-In a universal program the LLM will act and draw directly.
+In the universal program the LLM will act and draw directly.
 Programs today are rigid because program code is logic, and therefore is also rigid.
 "Move that button over here" might require significant technical re-work (for a human OR LLM) due to the strong grain of programming langauges.

-In contrast, universal programs can change fluidly, and they can change themselves too.
+In contrast, the universal program can change fluidly, and they can change themselves too.

 ## Precedent for the universal program: Smalltalk